 The source of sustained growth in the global and digital era is diverse talent to engender innovation and create new value.
 We at Hitachi seek to attract, develop, and organize our employees by building good relations with them, respecting their fundamental rights, providing equal opportunities, ensuring occupational health and safety, and optimizing the work-life balance.
 We also actively engage in dialogue regarding compensation and career development.

-Our Impact on Society Ratio of male to female employees
+Ratio of male to female employees